 narrated by: Oliver

-Isaac got married just over a year ago, and Maeve has been trying to get pregnant ever since.
+Isaiah got married just over a year ago, and Maeve has been trying to get pregnant ever since.
 I’m grateful that the bathroom separates our rooms, but they are fans of the sofa and will attempt there if they don’t expect me home.

-Isaac is my bud, has been for as long as I can remember, and I would have been happy never seeing him with his girl in all stages of undress on the sofa that is technically mine.
+Isaiah is my bud, has been for as long as I can remember, and I would have been happy never seeing him with his girl in all stages of undress on the sofa that is technically mine.

 I’m happy for them, especially when Maeve takes an early pregnancy test and finds it positive.
 They are both over the moon with excitement, but it dawns on me that it really is the end of our roommate era.

 Maeve immediately takes up a permanent resident on the sofa, complete with kitty slippers as she milks the pregnancy for all its worth.
 My Mom was constantly pregnant when I was growing up, I know how pregnancy works and it doesn’t make most women a complete invalid.
 I’m just waiting for her to purchase a bell off the internet to ring at us.

 She’s reading parenting books, and when she isn’t, she is looking up rentals online for me.
 Technically this is my apartment, I’m the head name on the lease, but she’s ignoring that fact as she tries to persuade me to give the place to her and Isaiah.

 I even came home to her arguing with Isaiah that he had to kick me out, all the while refusing to listen to him that he doesn’t have that power, and wouldn’t do that.

 It’s all rather awkward, and believe me, I don’t want to keep my best bud from having a bedroom for his kid, but I can’t just make myself homeless or broke for their baby.
 When she starts losing battles, she suddenly is about to throw up, and thus ends all arguments.